jjpsos/ramp/framework/docs/FRAMEWORK.md

 How are classes related to dependency Injection?
 Classes are more complex than function, still rule #1 applies here as well.
 There are just more ways to pass arguments when using classes.

 # (9) Zephir

+Zephir is a compiled language that compiles to C. It is a language that is very similar to PHP, but with a few differences.

+Add Line